View Document Text

 Item 4 Advisory Business

-Accredited Investors Wealth Management is an independently owned firm located in Edina,
+Accredited Investors Wealth Management is an independently owned firm based in Edina,

 WEALTH MANAGEMENT SERVICES